-Subject Area: Certain legislatively designated Metropolitan Redevelopment Areas in which development projects may be eligible for this RFP's funding incentives, as further described and identified in Exhibit B. The Subject Areas for this proposal include the Central/Highland, East Gateway, and Near Heights Metropolitan Redevelopment Areas.
+Subject Area: Legislatively designated Metropolitan Redevelopment Areas in which development projects may be eligible for this RFP's funding incentives, as further described and identified in Exhibit B. The Subject Areas for this proposal include all 22 Metropolitan Redevelopment Areas located within the City of Albuquerque.